jaxon-php/jaxon-cake/README.md

 Jaxon Library for CakePHP
 =========================

-This package integrates the [Jaxon library](https://github.com/jaxon-php/jaxon-core) into the CakePHP framework, versions 3 and 4.
+This package integrates the [Jaxon library](https://github.com/jaxon-php/jaxon-core) into the CakePHP framework.

 Features
 --------